ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 ```

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d;` and explain what they do.
+Value of c is now 7
+The operator is = and it means equal to or is.
+So we know
+that the value of c equals c + d.

 ## Question 3